gabrielmastrilli/Estim_Hyperuniformity/tutorial/readme.md

 The python file ``tutorial.py`` contains three examples:

 - the first one estimates the hyperuniformity exponent of a Poisson point process in dimension two and plot the associated regression curve,
-- the second one focuses on a cloacked and perturbed lattice by stable distribution in dimension two for which a prescribed hyperuniformity exponent can be set,
+- the second one focuses on a cloacked and perturbed lattice by stable distribution in dimension two for which a prescribed hyperuniformity exponent (denoted alpha) can be set,
 - one for computing the asymptotic confidence interval associated to one estimation of the hyperuniformity exponent for a Poisson point process.

 They use the multi-tapers, multi-scale estimators (with Hermite wavelets tapers) introduced in [''Estimating the hyperunformity exponent''](https://arxiv.org).